harelba/q/README.markdown

 * Provide mechanisms beyond SELECT - INSERT and CREATE TABLE SELECT and such.
 * Support semi structured data - e.g. log files, where there are several columns and then free text
 * Better error handling

+## Why aren't other Linux tools enough?
+The standard Linux tools are amazing and I use them all the time, but the whole idea of Linux is mixing-and-matching the best tools for each part of job.
+This tool adds the declarative power of SQL to the Linux toolset, without loosing any of the other tools' benefits.
+In fact, I often use q together with other Linux tools, the same way I pipe awk/sed and grep together all the time.

+One additional thing to note is that many Linux tools treat text as text and not as data.
+In that sense, you can look at q as a meta-tool which provides access to all the data-related tools that SQL provides (e.g. expressions, ordering, grouping, aggregation etc.).

 ## Philosophy
 This tool has been designed with general Linux/Unix design principles in mind.
 If you're interested in these general design principles, read the amazing book http://catb.org/~esr/writings/taoup/ and specifically http://catb.org/~esr/writings/taoup/html/ch01s06.html.
 If you believe that the way this tool works goes strongly against any of the principles, I would love to hear your view about it.